Last reviewed 1 April 2021

-Airborne transmission of the Covid-19 virus is revealed to be more of a threat than initially thought, highlighting the need for effective ventilation and air conditioning systems in our workplaces.
+Airborne transmission of the Covid-19 virus has been revealed to be more of a threat than initially thought in the pandemic, highlighting the need for effective ventilation and air conditioning systems in our workplaces.
+This position has continued.
 Vicky Powell examines the latest specialist advice on how to mitigate the threat of the airborne coronavirus.

 The science of airborne viral particles

 In July 2020, the World Health Organization (WHO) updated its advice on controlling the spread of Covid-19 by announcing that there had been some outbreaks in indoor crowded spaces, such as restaurants, fitness classes and even a choir practice in Washington in the USA.